GFDRR/rdl-doc/docs/overview.md

 # DATABASE SCHEMA OVERVIEW

 The unified database hosting the schema and the risk data is stored at [https://github.com/GFDRR/rdl-data](https://github.com/GFDRR/rdl-data).

+--WIP--
 The database is implemented in PostgreSQL, using PostGIS for geospatial operations.
-Data values are stored as point or as full geometry to represent polyline and polygon features.
-Raster data is currently not supported.
+--WIP

 The Risk DB schema includes four components: